kuannie1/FinalProject/docs/index.md

 (Show an example of a instructiondecode test)

-After verifying the working conditiosn of the individual processinstruction, instructiondecode, and rasterize modules, we constructed a top-level module that initializes all of these modules and used GTKWave to make sure the outputs behave as expected.
+After verifying the working condition of the individual processinstruction, instructiondecode, and rasterize modules, we constructed a top-level module that initializes all of these modules and used GTKWave to make sure the outputs behave as expected.

 (show GTKWave Screenshots here)